BustinArown/ppa-1-sw-testing-qa-spring-2018-team-5/README.md

 Coverage may be installed using pip by using the command `pip install coverage` or by downloading the package from: https://pypi.python.org/pypi/coverage/.

 ## Running Tests
 Tests may be run on Linux or Mac using the terminal.
-From the project directory, the command `python3.6 test_function` will run a specified test file.
+From the project directory, the command `python3.6 test_file` or `coverage run test_file` will run a specified test file.
 On Windows, tests may be run via an IDE by running the test file.

 ## Coverage Testing
 The coverage package is used to check coverage.
 This is done via the command line with the command `coverage run test_function`.
 To view the results the command `coverage report` is used.